tiinajor/pilvi/w1 JavaScript Language/01 JavaScript Tools/README.md

 ### 2.2 Test Your Understanding

-1. Load up `conditionals_booleans.html` and modify the HTML form to include a “UserID" & "Password” fields
+1. Load up `ex2.html` and modify the HTML form to include one new field
-2. Add validation in contact.js to ensure that the UserID entered has at least  between 6 and 25 characters in length - and some of the characters are numbers.
+2. Add validation in ex2.js to ensure that the added field entered has at least  between 6 and 25 characters in length - and some of the characters are numbers.
-3. Add even validation for your Password-field (this time password can be fixed to "paSSw0rd")

 ## 3 ESLint Code Checking